Skip to content

 ADHD Comorbidities: Internalizing Disorders

-• Up to 20% of people with ADHD experience bipolar disorder comorbidity
+• Bipolar disorder.
+Up to 20% of people with ADHD experience bipolar disorder comorbidity.
+ADHD and comorbid bipolar disorder share symptoms, making accurate assessment critical for making informed, effective clinical decisons.

-Anxiety disorders are a group of mental health conditions characterized by excessive fear, worry, and nervousness.
-About half of adults with ADHD also have an anxiety disorder.
+• Anxiety disorders.
+About half of adults with ADHD also have an anxiety disorder, which leads to persistent worry, chronic stress, fatigue, and trouble sleeping.
 While anxiety and ADHD can co-occur, having ADHD may also cause or exacerbate anxiety.

 ADHD Comorbidities: Externalizing Disorders